 Gizzard-Brain didn’t buy it.
 Suit yourself, but who wouldn’t like an unobtrusive, non-judgmental Boswell to chronicle their life and times in a book of life lessons to pass on?

 Sounds a lot like a memoir.
 Why would I want to outsource anything so intimate?
 Like I said, you’ll get to know yourself from a fresh perspective.
 Free therapeutic insights.

 Seemed like one of those offers you can’t refuse.
 Look, this writer shadowed me behind my back once and could channel me again whether I want it or not.
 So I told Max I’d do it as long as I had editorial control.
 He wrote back telling me it doesn’t work that way.
 As a character, I don’t get to edit text, but I can use what it says to edit my life.

 He made it sound like self-help.
 Do I really want a life coach I’ll never meet?
 Even for free?

 Max thought so.
 In his humble opinion, I’m good at hatching big plans but don’t always think through consequences and end up jumping to conclusions without a parachute.

 Before I could ask what that’s supposed to mean, he said, and I quote, “Any time you feel misunderstood or mistreated, tell me and we can dump the project.
 But that would be a shame because you are an inspiring woman with greatness in you.”

 Imagine my surprise that anyone could think that of me.
-All my adult life I’ve been throwing myself into situations without thinking twice—even once sometimes—and coming out tearful, bitter, and bruised from kicking myself.
-He said I’ll learn.
-Either that or die young, so why don’t I let him help me find out who I am and maybe even whom I’m meant to be.
+But like he said, all my adult life I’ve been throwing myself into situations without thinking twice and coming out tearful, bitter, and bruised from kicking myself.
+It’s time I ejected myself from that, and maybe this project is the parachute.